MrFastZombie/age-of-flax-balance-patch/README.md

 WARNING: If you use a launcher, it may store instances elsewhere.
 The easiest way to get to the folder is to launch the game, open the mods menu, and click "Open mods folder".

 ## Testing results
+Each drop was tested with 5 samples.
+The averages are not 100% accurate but seem close enough.

 ![Test results of drop rates before patch.](/results-before-patch.png)
 ![Test results of drop rates after patch.](/results-after-patch.png)